MadsRogild/songbook/README.md

 -n, --name  <name>                                The name/title for the songbook

--s, --style <style>                               Specifies the pagenumber style to be used
+-s, --style                               Specifies the pagenumber style to be used

 -p, --new_style <name regular expression>         Specifies a new style to be added.